StarGate01/p8b-infinitime/README.md

-# InfiniTime on P8b
+# InfiniTime on P8

-This repository contains some slightly adjusted versions of the Infinitime application, bootloader and reloader (based on wasp-os), to run on the P8b smartwatch.
+This repository contains some slightly adjusted versions of the Infinitime application, bootloader and reloader (based on wasp-os), to run on the P8a and P8b smartwatch.

 ### P8a vs P8b

 The (at least the one I have) P8b uses a different SPI flash chip.
 The bootloader is configured to accept either chip.

 In addition, the touch driver is a bit different.
-The P8b touch driver cannot wake up from sleep mode, so instead the accelerometer is used to detect taps and double taps to wake up.
+The P8 touch driver cannot wake up from sleep mode, so instead the accelerometer is used to detect taps and double taps to wake up.
 The touch driver configuration set in the factory may also vary.
 A compile time variable is provided.
+See the file `HardwareVariants.md` for more info.

 ## Download Binaries